Community and School Relations

 Teen Task Force -- A group of adolescents that promote healthy choices and drug-free lifestyles.
 This group provides activities, community service projects, and peer-to-peer mentoring for youth throughout Kenosha County.

-Youth and Family Activity Guide -- A Kenosha County area resource guide for families and residents of county.
+Youth and Family Activity Guide -- A Kenosha County area resource guide for families and residents of the county.
 The guide provides information on different volunteer opportunities, events, and resources that occur throughout the year.

 Healthy Communities / Healthy Youth